 A NIDA-funded study of more than 500 people who repeatedly used methamphetamine found 96 percent had experienced dental cavities and 58 percent had untreated tooth decay.
 Only 23 percent retained all of their natural teeth, compared to a tooth retention rate of 48 percent among the U.S. general population.
 The study found that the more methamphetamine a person used, the more likely they were to have untreated tooth decay.4

 4 National Institute on Drug Abuse.
 2015.
 High Rates of Dental Gum Disease Occur Among Methamphetamine Users.
 Available at https://www.drugabuse.gov/news-events/news-releases/2015/11/high-rates-dental-gum-disease-occur-among-methamphetamine-users.

 What about prescription drugs such as opioids?

 Dentists and oral surgeons most often prescribe opioids to manage dental pain that lasts for a short time, called “acute pain.”
 The short-term pain from dental surgery such as wisdom tooth extraction is an example of acute pain.
 Dentists rarely prescribe opioids for long-term pain, called “chronic pain.”

 When taken for a short time and used as prescribed, opioid pain medications are relatively safe and can reduce pain.
 However, when used incorrectly, they can increase the risk of opioid misuse, addiction, and overdose deaths.

 In 2016, the American Dental Association issued recommendations for dentists about prescribing opioids.
-The recommendations say dentists should consider a type of pain medication called non-steroidal anti-inflammatory drugs, also known as NSAIDS (like ibuprofen, for example), as the first option for acute pain.
+The recommendations say dentists should consider a type of pain medication called non-steroidal anti-inflammatory drugs, NSAIDS (like ibuprofen, for example), as the first option for acute pain.

 What can teens do to prevent addiction to opioid pain medications?